Maximal green sequences for cluster-tilted algebras of finite representation type: Introduction

 The linearity problem is explained in the first paper \cite{PartI} and solved in the third paper of this series \cite{AI} in three cases: (1) a hereditary algebra of affine type $\tilde A_{n-1}$, (2) type $A_n$ any orientation and (3) the $n$-cycle quiver modulo $rad^{n-1}$.
 The last example is well-known to be cluster-tilted of type $D_n$ and is thus among the ones discussed in this paper.

 In the third paper \cite{AI}, we use the description of a maximal green sequence in terms of ``wall crossing'' sequences.
-The main purpose of the first two papers is to prove, in the three cases considered in \cite{AI}, that the wall crossing description is equivalent to the usual definition of a maximal green sequence in terms of Fomin-Zelevinsky mutation of a skew-symmetrizable matrix \cite{FZ}.
+The main purpose of the first two papers is to prove, in the three cases considered in \cite{AI}, that the wall crossing description is equivalent to the usual definition of a maximal green sequence in terms of Fomin-Zelevinsky mutation of a skew-symmetrizable matrix called the ``exchange matrix'' \cite{FZ}.
 This definition is reviewed in the example below.
-In Section 2, we carefully go through mutation of a quiver with potential \cite{DWZ} which is the representation theoretic version of mutation of a skew-symmetric matrix.
+By ``finite type'' we mean the associated cluster algebra has finite type.
+By \cite{FZ2} this is equivalent to the exchange matrix being mutation equivalent to an acyclic exchange matrix of Dynkin type.
+We use the cluster category approach \cite{BMRRT}.
+To any acyclic exchange matrix we can associate an hereditary algebra $H$ and the clusters of the associated cluster algebra are in bijection with the cluster-tilting objects of the cluster category $\cC_H$ of $H$.
+The endomorphism ring of a cluster-tilting object is called a ``cluster-tilted algebra''.
+These were introduced in \cite{BMR}.
+(See the Appendix below for more details, including definitions, for ``tilted algebras'' and ``cluster-tilted algebras''.)
+A cluster-tilted algebra has finite representation type if and only if it comes from a cluster category of finite type \cite{BMR2} (see also \cite{KZ}).
+This happens if and only if the hereditary algebra has finite representation type, equivalently it is of Dynkin type.
+By \cite{FZ2} this happens if and only if the cluster algebra has finite type.
+By the main results of \cite{PartI}, this implies that the maximal green sequences of cluster algebras of finite type are in bijection with maximal green sequences for a corresponding (not unique) cluster-tilting algebra which are given by sequences of indecomposable modules.
+We use representation theory to study these sequences.

-A cluster-tilted algebra of finite type over an algebraically closed field is well-known to be isomorphic to the Jacobian algebra $J(Q,W)$ of a quiver with potential of finite type.
-(See the example below.)
-The main theorem of this paper is the equivalence between the following three definitions of a maximal green sequence for such an algebra.
+In this paper we restrict to the case of cluster algebras of finite type coming from skew-symmetric matrices.
+To each such algebra there is an associated quiver with potential \cite{DWZ}.
+As explained in the previous paragraph, there is a corresponding cluster-tilted algebra of finite representation type.
+In the skew-symmetric case we can choose the cluster-tilted algebra to be an algebra over an algebraically closed field.
+In this case, the cluster-tilted algebra is well-known to be isomorphic to the Jacobian algebra $\Lambda=J(Q,W)$ of a quiver with potential of finite representation type \cite{BIRSm}.
+(See the example given below.)
+The main theorem of this paper is the equivalence between the following three definitions of a maximal green sequence for such an algebra $\Lambda$.